top of page

 "If anyone causes one of these little ones who believe in me to stumble, it would be better for them to have a large millstone hung around their neck and to be drowned in the sea".
 This verse emphasizes the importance of protecting vulnerable children and warns against causing them harm.”
 Matthew 18:6

--- Kei’Mani's Law can be a global initiative led by OUR own city and state officials.- --Kei’Mani's Law is designed to give a child a Beacon of hope in the worst possible moment in their life.
+• Kei’Mani's Law can be a global initiative led by OUR own city and state officials.- -• Kei’Mani's Law is designed to give a child a beacon of hope in the worst possible moments in their life.

 bottom of page